mrtnzrm2/LinkNodeCommunity/README.md

 ## Examples
 We have created several examples in the form of Jupyter Notebooks to get a better understanding of how to use the algorithm.

-- ER_exmaple: Running the algorithm in an Erdos-Renyi random graph with high density.
+- ER_example: Running the algorithm in an Erdos-Renyi random graph with high density.
 The lack of structure in the node dendrogram shows that the algorithm does not find structure in this null model.

+- HRG_example: Explore the performance of the algorithm in a sparse directed hierarchical random graph.
+The most remarkable aspext is that even if the quality functions find different partitions, all the clustering informatin is encoded in the node community hierarchy.
+From there, one can read which nodes have a clear modular or overlapping role and the interegional distance between nodes at different hierarchy levels.

 ## Drawbacks
 There still plenty of work to do.
 Some of the points to improve are: